| Symbol | Format | Data |

 The circumference of a circle is given the constant π (pi) multiplied by two times the radius of the circle.

-The traditional formula for the area of a circle is given in terms of the geometric constant π (pi).
+The area of a circle is given by the geometric constant π (pi) multiplied by the radius of the circle squared (A = πr²).